 Cutting Through the Chaos

 Interpreting visit flows, keeping track of documents and technology, and remembering contacts: it’s all a drain on the site's time.
 (40 hours a week, to be exact!)
-Adrienne from Merck knew just what our site bachelorette needed: technology to help manage documentation, and tools for task-specific support.
+Adrienne from Merck knew just what our site bachelorette needed: technology to help manage documentation, and task-specific support tools.
 Most importantly, Adrienne emphasized listening to sites and establishing partnerships to provide them with the help they need.

 As Lauren put it: “Efficiency and accuracy: that is my love language.”